Kall-K/Implementation-of-Basic-DHTs/README.md

 ```

 ## Usage
-After insatlling the dependencies, you can run the application by executing:
+After installing the dependencies, you can run the application by executing:
 ```sh
 python main.py
 ```